predictus/jobs/README.md

 - We are based in the startup incubator Agoranov in Paris
 - You will travel to Nigeria and other emerging markets to meet with our customers

+## Recruitment process
+1) Phone call
+2) Physical interview with the CTO + technical test
+3) Meet the team
+The whole recruitement process should not take longer than a week.

 If you feel that you are made for this, send us an email at jobs@predictus.io or [apply here](https://www.welcometothejungle.co/en/companies/fairmoney) !